The Ultimate Guide to Net Income Calculation: Formulas and Examples

 In this method, net income is derived by deducting the cost of goods sold (COGS) and expenses from the business’s total revenue.
 You can calculate the net income using the below formula:

-Net income is used to incur daily costs, pay off your business debts, make capital investments, and pay shareholders or retained them for future use.
+Net income is used to cover daily costs, pay off your business debts, make capital investments, or distribute dividends to shareholders.

 Simplified Method